Asymptotic lifting for completely positive maps: Asymptotic lifts

 be an extension of $G$-algebras.
-Let $(S,\delta)$ be a $G$-algebra and let $\psi\colon S \to B$ be a linear completely positive contraction.
-This is the general set-up we shall consider in this section, with varying additional assumptions.
+Let $(S,\delta)$ be a separable $G$-algebra and let $\psi\colon S \to B$ be a linear completely positive contraction.
+Assume moreover that $A$, $S$ and $\psi$ are unital, and that there is a $G$-invariant state $\chi$ on $S$.